tensorwerk/hangar-py/docs/Hangar-Tutorial-001.rst

 This tutorial will review the first steps of working with a hangar repository.

-To fit with the beginner’s theme, we will use the MNIST dataset.
+To fit with the beginner’s theme, we will use the MNIST cellstore.
 Later examples will show off how to work with much more complex data.

 .. code:: python